Hulu vs. Netflix Review 2021

 Which devices can you stream Hulu and Netflix on?

 You’ll need to know which devices the Hulu and Netflix app are compatible with if you want to watch a movie with your nephew to get him to fall asleep for his afternoon nap.

 The good news is: Hulu and Netflix are compatible with almost every device.

-You and your daughter can stream Hulu on these streaming devices:
+You and your nephew can stream Hulu on these streaming devices:

 - iPhones, iPads